Your Pet’s Wellness Exam

 While the above list is a general account of what any pet’s wellness exam could look like, pet wellness plans do change with age and we change our exams to suit your pet’s needs accordingly.

 Puppy and Kitten Care

 At the beginning of their lives, puppies and kittens are vulnerable to disease and parasites.
 Many of them are born with worms, but deworming treatment rids them of these intestinal parasites.
 Additionally, puppies and kittens have weak immune systems, so we will establish a vaccination schedule at your first visit to make sure they build up the immunities they need to sustain a healthy life.
 We may also talk to you about spay and neuter options for your pet.

 Adulthood is typically the most active time in a pet’s life.
 They’ll require adequate nutrition as well as parasite prevention to keep them protected during their romps outside.
 What’s more is their vaccinations will need to stay up-to-date to ensure no lapse in their immunity.
 Yearly pet wellness care for them is usually enough to keep them in tip-top shape.

 As pets grow older, their needs change again.
-As a senior pet, their diet will likely need to be adjusted to avoid weight gain and obesity.
+As a senior dog or cat, their diet will likely need to be adjusted to avoid weight gain and obesity.
 They may also require supplements or pain medications to deal with the aches of old age.
 Many older pets develop degenerative conditions such as arthritis and may need to be on pain medication for the long-term and regular laser therapy may help them, too.
-Senior pets can also develop issues much more rapidly so seeing us at least every year, if not more often, is highly recommended.
+Senior dogs and cats can also develop issues much more rapidly so seeing us at least every year, if not more often, is highly recommended.